mcfly722/git-credential-cert/README.md

 ```
 git config --global credential.helper cert
 ```
+3. Don't forget to delete your credentials from Windows Credential Manager and all other places where it is not in safe<br>
 ------
 #### Generate certificate
 Generate certificate with private key for token encryption and signing credentials data in store: